 At this stage, very little rigorous research has been put into evaluating e-procurement systems including the use, impact and the realization of benefits and, hence, there is a lack of information that can be used as a basis for assessing costs and benefits involved (Subramaniam and Shaw 2002; Da Vila et al. 2003; Tonkin 2003).
-Most benefits of e-procurement systems have only been qualitatively expressed without a systematic analysis, because measuring the impact of IT, especially when the impacts created are beyond the organizational boundaries as in the case of e-procurement systems, has proved to be difficult (Martinsons and Chong 1999; Mollah and Licker 2001; Pather et al., 2003; Khalifa and Liu 2004).
-As a consequence, many organizations are still reluctant to adopt e-procurement systems, since an e-procurement system requires significant investment in infrastructure, technology, integration and expertise (Hawking and Stein.
-2004).
+Most benefits of e-procurement systems have only been qualitatively expressed without a systematic analysis, because measuring the impact of IT, especially when the impacts created are beyond the organizational boundaries as in the case of e-procurement systems, has proved to be difficult.
+As a consequence, many organizations are still reluctant to adopt e-procurement systems, since an e-procurement system requires significant investment in infrastructure, technology, integration and Boonstra, A. (2006),

 A framework is, therefore, necessary to guide researchers and practitioners to systematically assess e-procurement systems, which assists in developing better understanding and gaining rich insights into the use and impact of e-procurement systems.
-In addition, an instrument that can be used by organizations to measure success of e-procurement systems and to identify areas for improvement was valuable for practice.
+In addition, an instrument that can be used by organizations to measure success of e-procurement systems and to identify areas for improvement will be valuable for practice.
 The proposed research framework for evaluating e-procurement systems and the arguments on why existing success models cannot be applied in the context of e-procurement systems are discussed in the next section.